Unified discontinuous Galerkin scheme for a large class of elliptic equations: DG discretization of the flux formulation

-in \emph{weak} form, where we choose either the strong or the weak form for each variable~$\alpha$, and where~$\cdot$ denotes a matrix multiplication with the field values over the computational grid of an element.
-Since the fluxes and sources are computed from the primal and auxiliary variables, the DG residuals~\eqref{eq:dg_op_full} are algebraic equations for the discrete values $\underline{u}_A$ and~$\underline{v}_A$ on all elements and grid points in the computational domain.
-The left-hand side of \cref{eq:dg_op_full} is an operator~$\dgA(\underline{u}_A, \underline{v}_A)$ and the right-hand side of \cref{eq:dg_op_full} is a fixed value at every grid point, so \cref{eq:dg_op_full} has the structure $\dgA(\underline{u}_A, \underline{v}_A) = \underline{\dgb}$.
-If the fluxes and sources are linear, the DG operator~$\dgA(\underline{u}_A, \underline{v}_A)$ can be represented as a square matrix and \cref{eq:dg_op_full} has the form of \cref{eq:dg_res}.
-The size of the DG operator $\dgA(\underline{u}_A, \underline{v}_A)$ is the product of~$N_\mathrm{points}$ with the number of both primal and auxiliary variables.
+Since the fluxes and sources are computed from the primal and auxiliary variables, the DG residuals~\eqref{eq:dg_op_full} are algebraic equations for the discrete values $\grd{u}_A$ and~$\grd{v}_A$ on all elements and grid points in the computational domain.
+The left-hand side of \cref{eq:dg_op_full} is an operator $\dgA(\grd{u}_A, \grd{v}_A)$ and the right-hand side of \cref{eq:dg_op_full} is a fixed value at every grid point, so \cref{eq:dg_op_full} has the structure

+If the fluxes and sources are linear, the DG operator $\dgA(\grd{u}_A, \grd{v}_A)$ can be represented as a square matrix, and \cref{eq:dg_res_full} is a matrix equation.
+The size of the DG operator $\dgA(\grd{u}_A, \grd{v}_A)$ is the product of~$N_\mathrm{points}$ with the number of both primal and auxiliary variables.

-\Cref{fig:noncompact_operator} presents a visualization of the DG operator~$\dgA(\underline{u}_A, \underline{v}_A)$ for a Poisson equation on a regular grid.
-The axes annotate entries of the operator that correspond to the "input" variables $v_i$ and $u$, and to the corresponding "output" DG residuals.
+\Cref{fig:noncompact_operator} presents a visualization of the DG operator $\dgA(\grd{u}_A, \grd{v}_A)$ for a Poisson equation on a regular grid.
+The axes annotate entries of the operator that correspond to the \enquote{input} variables $v_i$ and $u$, and to the corresponding \enquote{output} DG residuals.
 The mass matrix applied to $v_i$ appears as a diagonal line (see \cref{sec:linop_impl}) and the stiffness matrices applied to both $v_i$ and $u$ appear as block-diagonal and shaded regions for derivatives in $x$ and $y$, respectively.
 The remaining entries represent the coupling between neighboring elements through the numerical flux (see \cref{sec:numflux}).
 Note that the elements $\Omega_1$ and $\Omega_4$ as well as $\Omega_2$ and $\Omega_3$ decouple, because they share no boundaries as they are placed diagonally across the $2 \times 2$ grid of elements.
 Solving the Poisson equation amounts to inverting the matrix pictured in \cref{fig:noncompact_operator}.
 However, it is significantly cheaper to invert the equivalent compact operator pictured in \cref{fig:compact_operator}, which we derive in the following section.